grafana/loki/docs/sources/shared/configuration.md

       [strategy: <string> | default = ""]

   object_store:
-    # The gcs_backend block configures the connection to Google Cloud Storage
+    # The gcs_storage_backend block configures the connection to Google Cloud
-    # object storage backend.
+    # Storage object storage backend.
     # The CLI flags prefix for this block configuration is: common.storage
     [gcs: <gcs_storage_backend>]